Vote early or on election day

 In person at your polling place

 The polls are open from 7:00 am to 8:00 pm for all Michigan elections.
+Vote at your neighborhood polling location or, if you're a new or existing Ann Arbor voter, vote in-person at UMMA or the Duderstadt Gallery.
 Find your polling location →

 Step 1: Check your registration and/or register to vote